alxn0/zet/42/README.md

-# Some specifications of commonMark
+# Some differences between Gruber's markdown and CommonMark

 CommonMark[^ref1] provides a strictly defined specification for Markdown syntax that aims to resolve ambiguities and inconsistencies that existed in John